dotnet/docs-maui/docs/platform-integration/appmodel/app-actions.md

 # App actions

 The `Microsoft.Maui.ApplicationModel.AppActions` class lets you create and respond to app shortcuts from the app icon.
-App shortcuts are helpful to users because they allow you, as the app developer, to present them with additional ways of starting your app.
+App shortcuts are helpful to users because they allow you, as the app developer, to present them with extra ways of starting your app.
 For example, if you were developing an email and calendar app, you could present two different app actions, one to open the app directly to the current day of the calendar, and another to open to the email inbox folder.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]